Hydrodynamics of noncircular vortices in beams of light and other two-dimensional fluids: CONCLUSIONS

 \section{CONCLUSIONS}

-We have presented and experimentally verified a new theory for predicting and understanding the dynamics of vortices in 2D fluids.
-Elliptic vortices are viewed as the projections of a virtual, tilted 3D construct, resulting in a more intuitive way of visualizing and anticipating few-body interactions.
-It is the coupling between this tilt and gradients in the background fluid density that was found to be essential in predicting vortex motion with a new kinetic equation (Eq. \ref{v_final}).
-This coupling is not relevant for incompressible fluids that form the basis for much of our intuition, and it is not observed in compressible fluids for the many scenarios in which vortices are essentially rectilinear.
+We have presented and experimentally verified a theory for predicting and understanding the dynamics of vortices in 2D fluids.
+Elliptic vortices are viewed as the projections of a construct, a circular vortex with an axis of symmetry that is tilted with respect to the propagation direction of the laser.
+This results in a more intuitive way of predicting and visualizing vortex-vortex dynamics.
+It is the coupling between this tilt and gradients in the background fluid density that was found to be essential in predicting vortex motion with a kinetic equation [Eq. (\ref{v_final})].
+The coupling is not relevant for incompressible fluids that form the basis for much of our intuition, and it is not observed in compressible fluids for the many scenarios in which vortices are essentially rectilinear.
 However, it must be taken into account whenever vortex symmetry is lost, as is the case whenever vortices of opposite charge interact.
 In those settings, vortices exhibit the character of surfers since their orientation influences subsequent motion.

-In the context of optical beams, it has long been known that both amplitude and phase gradients contribute to the motion of vortices~\cite{Rozas1999}, but a full hydrodynamic model for such systems had not yet been identified because amplitude and phase gradients alone are not sufficient.
+In the context of optical beams, it has long been known that both amplitude and phase gradients contribute to the motion of vortices~\cite{Rozas1999}, but a full hydrodynamic model for such systems had not yet been identified because the gradients alone are not sufficient.
 The inclusion of tilt in vortex kinematics is the key that unlocks a hydrodynamic interpretation of vortex motion in optical laser beams, even for purely linear systems in which the vortex amplitude cores are always overlapping.

-The coupling between tilt and background amplitude gradient has important implications for understanding and controlling the motion of vortices in other systems as well.
-While we derived the kinematics of tilted vortices in the context of propagating paraxial light, the results are equally valid for nonlinear 2D settings as well, including quantum fluids such as superfluid Helium, atomic Bose Einstein condensates, and nonlinear optical media.
+The coupling between tilt and background amplitude gradient has important implications for understanding and controlling the motion of vortices in other systems.
+While we derived the kinematics of tilted vortices in the context of propagating paraxial light, the results are equally valid for nonlinear 2D settings as well, including quantum fluids such as superfluid helium, atomic Bose-Einstein condensates, and nonlinear optical media.\\